shun159/shun159/README.md

-I'm working as a PSC engineer at Juniper Networks, and write code during my free time.
+I'm working as a PSC engineers, and write code during my free time.